Khirer Putul: Development

 Abanindranath who was Rabindranath Tagore's nephew found this story in Rabindranath's wife Mrinalini Devi's diary after her death.
 The novel is based on the story written in her diary.
 The illustrations were done by Abanindranath Tagore.

 Analysis

+Tale type

-According to scholar Sanjay Sircar, the tale can be classified in the Aarne-Thompson-Uther Index as tale type ATU 459, "The Make-Believe Son (Daughter)", a tale type "widespread throughout North India and other Asian areas, but never found in Europe".
+According to scholar Sanjay Sircar, the story can be classified in the Aarne-Thompson-Uther Index as tale type ATU 459, "The Make-Believe Son (Daughter)", a tale type "widespread throughout North India and other Asian areas, but never found in Europe".
 Similarly, German scholar Ulrich Marzolph listed four Iranian variants of the same type, which he named Der Prinz verliebt sich in eine Puppe ("The Prince falls in love with a Doll").